 From the time I was about 15 years old, the only thing I dreamed about was getting signed to a major record label and touring the world with my band.
 To say that I was obsessed with "making it big" may even be an understatement.
 It was literally all I thought about, 24/7.
 I used to lay in bed at night and close my eyes and imagine that I was on a tour bus, in my bunk, headed to the next town, on some big tour.
 But it always felt like more than just a dream.
 I literally believed with every ounce of my being that one day, my dreams would come true and that I would be on a major label, touring the country with my band.

-I’ve been asked many times, “What’s the secret to getting signed?” and the truth is that I don’t believe there is just one secret.
-It’s more like a lot of small steps and a little luck at the right time.
+I've been asked many times, "What's the secret to getting signed?" and the truth is that I don't think there is just one secret.
+It's more like a lot of small steps and a little luck at the right time.

 Luck Is What Happens When Preparation Meets Opportunity - Seneca

 TRUSTcompany was born in 1997 under the name 41down.
 We were a three-piece band and we all had full-time day jobs, that we worked 40 hours a week.
 We practiced on Tuesday and Thursday evenings after work and played shows on the weekends.
 We created relationships with other bands all across the southeast and traded shows to get exposure in other cities.
 We had a lot of fun but took it very seriously.
 We never made a penny of profit before we got signed, but we didn't care.
 It was our passion and we loved every second of it!

 The music industry has changed quite a bit since those days, but I wanted to share some of the things that we did that I think helped us, and then I'll share some thoughts on the music industry now.